 Application Procedures and Eligibility

-Proposals for any of the three kinds of funding must be authored by full-time faculty members in a humanities or humanistic social sciences department in the School of Arts and Sciences (although projects, working groups, or research workshops may include faculty in other units).
+Proposals for any of the three kinds of funding must be authored by full-time faculty members in a humanities or humanistic social sciences department (although projects, working groups, or research workshops may include faculty in other units).
 Proposals should clearly state the aims of the project, the means of achieving those aims, and why the proposed format is best suited to achieve them.
 As they develop their proposals, applicants to the Humanities Project are strongly encouraged to consider these aims before they settle on the format the project might take.
 It is understood that successful humanities projects will enrich the intellectual life of the community, and they will ideally provide lasting benefits.
 Proposals that are not centrally focused on the humanities cannot be considered.

 The Humanities Project committee will ask the following questions, among others, when deciding whether or not to fund a particular project: